Use of Predictive Analytics in Application Performance Management

 APM tools capture a lot of application data and hardware utilization details.
 This data can be leveraged to predict the application response time.

-However, when we add the database server hardware utilization details, network telemetry and middle ware utilization details to the inputs and use the ARIMA modelswe find that the model accuracy may increase to more than 75%
+However, when we add the database server hardware utilization details, network telemetry, and middleware utilization details to the inputs and use the ARIMA models, we find that the model accuracy may increase to more than 75%.

-This model helped our customers to tweak the application architecture and server hardware to improve the application performance for the anticipated user load.
+This model helped our customers tweak the application architecture and server hardware to improve the application performance for the anticipated user load.
 This also helped in improving the user experience and better customer retention during the peak season.

 Infrastructure Capacity Prediction

-This model helped our customers to plan for cloud migration by evaluating the infrastructure requirement and the costs associated with infrastructure upgrade requirement versus cloud migration.
+This model helped our customers plan for cloud migration by evaluating the infrastructure requirements and the costs associated with infrastructure upgrades versus cloud migration.

 Data is the new oil – are you analyzing it?

 According to Forrester “They say data is the new oil.
 They say data is the new currency.
 They say data is the key competitive differentiator.
 All true.
-But reality is sobering: Only 7% of firms report advanced, insights-driven practices.”
+But the reality is sobering: Only 7% of firms report advanced, insights-driven practices.”

-Since predictive analytics depend on the data to predict the future outcomes, any problems with the data quantity or quality will adversely impact the results.
+Since predictive analytics depend on the data to predict future outcomes, any problems with the data quantity or quality will adversely impact the results.
 We can mitigate this problem by integrating our models with the APM tool in production.

 With these algorithm-set thresholds, an APM typically will send fewer alerts, but these alerts will be far more intelligent, actionable, and valuable.